go-rel/rel/docs/instrumentation.md

 # Instrumentation

 REL provides hooks that can be used to log or instrument your queries.

+{{ embed_code("docs/instrumentation.go", "instrumentation") }}

 This is the list for available operations:

 - `rel-aggregate`
 - `rel-count`